You’ve probably heard the phrase, “Praise the Lord and pass the ammunition.” Like many others, you may have…

 Time magazine once called it “The deadliest weapon, pound for pound, ever devised by man.”
 That’s understandable since the Thompson submachine gun (a.k.a. the Tommy gun) could fire .45 caliber ammunition at a rate of 800 rounds-per-minute.

-Designed by and named after the American John T. Thompson, his automatic weapon weighed ten pounds and came with either a circular magazine holding 50 or 100 rounds or a box magazine that could hold 20 or 30 rounds.
+Designed by and named after the American John T. Thompson, his automatic weapon weighed a solid ten pounds.
+It came with either a circular magazine holding 50 or 100 rounds or a box magazine that could hold 20 or 30 rounds.

 When war broke out in Europe, first the British, and later the Americans, saw the need for Tommy guns in close-range fighting.
 And by the spring of 1942, 100,000 Thompsons had arrived in Britain.
 They immediately became popular among Commando units who used them in raids on occupied Europe.
 When the United States entered the war, the Thompsons were used in both the European and Pacific Theaters.

 Nazi Germany’s Sturmgewehr 44 is credited as being the first assault rifle to be deployed on a large scale, first being used on the Eastern (Russian) Front in 1943 and on both fronts by the war’s end.
-Even though the StG44 was a semi-automatic weapon by default, it was also accurate in full-automatic mode because of its slow rate of fire.
+Even though the StG44 was a semi-automatic weapon by default.
+It was also accurate in the full-automatic mode because of its slow rate of fire.

 Using a 7.92mm x 33mm Kurz cartridge, the StG44 proved to be a versatile weapon with an effective range of 325 yards.
 It could also be used in place of light machine guns to provide covering fire.

-Although it arrived on the battlefield too late to change the course of a war that had by then shifted in favor of the allies, the Sturmgewehr 44 spawned a whole class of infantry weapons that would eventually include such well-known models as the AK-47 and the M16.
+Although it arrived on the battlefield too late to change the course of a war that had by then shifted in favor of the allies, the Sturmgewehr 44 spawned a whole class of infantry weapons.
+It would eventually include such well-known models as the AK-47 and the M16.

 The Red Army’s PPSh-41 was a lightweight submachine gun that saw considerable action on the Eastern Front during World War II.
-Although it was cheap and simple, the PPSh-41 proved to be an effective weapon and eventually became one of the symbols of the Soviet victory over its Nazi invaders.
+Although it was cheap and simple, the PPSh-41 proved to be an effective weapon.
+It eventually became one of the symbols of the Soviet victory over its Nazi invaders.

 Firing 7.62mm ammo at 900 rounds per minute, the PPSh-41 was often equipped with a box or drum magazine.
 Anyone who has ever seen archival footage of the Russian Front has also seen Soviet soldiers carrying these weapons with their iconic circular magazines.
 But in reality, most of these guns had the traditional stick magazine.

-More than 6 million of these submachine guns were manufactured during the war, but they were retired from Soviet Army service shortly after the war ended.
+More than 6 million of these submachine guns were manufactured during the war.
+They were finally retired from Soviet Army service shortly after the war ended.

 How important were these weapons?

 The United States, Britain, Germany, Japan, and the Soviet Union were the principal players in the drama that was World War II.
-There were so many factors that contributed to the outcome of the war, and the weapons mentioned above played their significant parts in each country.
+There were many factors that contributed to the outcome of the war.
+The weapons mentioned above played their significant parts in each country.

 Since the end of the war, experts on warfare have generally concluded that simply dropping bombs cannot win a war.
 It also requires the work of infantry units who carry these smaller weapons and use them skillfully.
 These five weapons played a substantial role in North Africa, Western and Eastern Europe, Russia, and the Pacific Islands.
 The war could not have been won without them or the brave combat troops who carried them.